Time for some Grammar

 Subject–Verb–Object (SVO) in French

-In French, the normal word order in a simple sentence is Subject – Verb – Object, just like in English.
+The normal word order in a simple sentence is Subject – Verb – Object, just like in English.
 This is called “phrase déclarative” which “declarative sentence”.
 It is used to communicate an information

 It shows who does the action, what the action is, and who or what receives the action.